The One Question You Should Never Ask Someone When You First Meet Them

 Jheyda McGarrell, 20, Student

 I am Guyanese and Mexican.
 Within that, it's Afro-Guyanese and Indo-Guyanese.
 For a while, I felt like I had to be super duper pro-Black to the point where I would ignore my Latina identity.
 No one in the Latino community sees me as being one of them, so I felt excluded from being able to join in on issues and being able to make commentary on my culture.
-My mom got really offended and told me I didn't want to be Mexican because I choose not to speak Spanish.
-It's also hard to identify with Mexican culture sometimes, because I find that there's a lot of deeply-ingrained racism and colorism in Latino communities.
+My mum got really offended and told me I didn't want to be Mexican because I don't speak Spanish.
+It's also hard to identify with Mexican culture sometimes, because I find that there's a lot of deeply-ingrained racism and colourism in Latino communities.
 It made it hard for me to identify for a long time.

 Advertisement